 Taj Hotel always bring back nostalgic memories of home for me.
 Growing up in Chennai which by the way will always be Madras for me, we used to visit the cafe at Taj Coromandel Chennai for coffee and black forest cake.
-We would stop at Taj Fisherman’s Cove before heading to Mahabalipurma for a day trip.
+We would stop at Taj Fisherman’s Cove before heading to Mahabalipuram for a day trip.
 Taj chain of hotels embody a unique ‘Tajness’ for me and it not just the five-star service or superb property locations, it is almost a feeling of home.
-When they were many choices for hotel is Cape Town, we didn’t have to thing too much or do any research before booking Taj Cape Town Hotel for a our week stay when we were in South Africa.
+When they were many choices for hotels in Cape Town, we didn’t have to think too much or do any research before booking Taj Cape Town Hotel for our week stay when we were in South Africa.

 Need to find something?
 Use the Table of Contents

 The hotel captures the history and spirit of Cape Town’s inner city with all the opulence and exoticism of the East.
 The hotel has seen many of the epochal events in South Africa’s history.
 The elegant structure is a perfect synthesis between what were originally the Reserve Bank and Board of Executives (BoE) buildings, and a modern tower, combines the legacy of a bygone era with the luxury of the new.
 But to me the highlight was the crisp morning views of Table Mountain from the balcony.
 Sipping morning coffee while taking in the view of Signal Hill and the majestic Table Mountain was an everyday affair before we headed out to explore the city.
 A cloud cover would appear later at the top of the mountain making it look as though there was table cloth on top of Table Mountain.